GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

 ### Restart a frame (function) in a call stack {: #restart-frame }

-To observe the behavior of a function and re-run its body without having to restart the entire debugging flow, you can restart the execution of a single function when this function is paused.
+To observe the behavior of a function and re-run it without having to restart the entire debugging flow, you can restart the execution of a single function when this function is paused.
 In other words, you can restart the function's frame in the call stack.

 To restart a frame: